istio/istio.io/content/en/blog/README.md

 # Istio blog

-The Istio blog is owned by the [Steering committee](https://github.com/istio/community/blob/master/STEERING-COMMITTEE.md) and run by the [Editorial Team](#leadership).
+The [Istio blog](https://istio.io/blog) is owned by the [Steering Committee](https://github.com/istio/community/tree/master/steering) and run by the [Editorial Team](#leadership).

-This section covers documentation, processes, and roles for the [Istio blog](https://istio.io/latest/blog/2020/).
+This section covers documentation, processes, and roles for the blog.

 ## Leadership